Owning A Historic Building

 Budget for and schedule, concrete repair, brick re-pointing, a new roof when needed, building repaint and trim.
 Just like with your home, curb appeal is everything.
 You will attract and retain tenants, they will build successful businesses and your property value will increase if you take proper care of your property.

-When planning any major work to your building be sure to speak with the Historic Preservation Commission prior to the work beginning.
+When planning any sign/awning work work, replacement or a new sign/awning or any major work to your building be sure to speak with the Historic Preservation Commission prior to the work beginning.
 They are familiar with the codes for a historic building and have vast knowledge and experience.
 They are a resource and can be very helpful.
 Terri Neu is the current City of Pocatello staff person serving the Commission.
 Terri can be reached by calling 208-234-6500.

 Adobe Acrobat document [3.3 MB]

 Facade Improvement Program - Property owners have the opportunity to make improvements to buildings located in the Business Improvement District or in the Historic Warehouse District using the facade improvement loan fund and sign program.
 Click below to read about the programs available to property owners.